pikesley/jlock/README.md

 ## Development

-This was all devleoped on a Docker container.
+This was all developed on a Docker container.
 To run it:

 ```bash
 git clone https://github.com/pikesley/qlock